Yoga Sequence for Strength

 This post has affiliate links.
 We may earn a commission.
 Learn more.

 Many assume yoga is only about gentle stretching, but a yoga sequence for strength can actually build functional muscle endurance — the kind you use when carrying groceries, standing tall, or moving with ease throughout your day.
 Rather than isolating individual muscles like weightlifting does, this approach activates multiple muscle groups simultaneously by using your own body weight.
-For even greater results, consider combining it with yoga for weight training to support recovery and prevent injuries.
-In fact, a randomized controlled trial found that eight weeks of regular yoga practice improved strength, flexibility, and balance as effectively as conventional strength programs (view study).
+For even greater results, consider combining it with yoga for weight training to support recovery and help prevent injuries.
+In fact, a randomized controlled trial of older adults reported that eight weeks of Hatha yoga improved measures of strength, flexibility, and balance, with changes comparable to a stretching-strengthening program (view study).

 How Yoga Powers Functional Strength